Chisanan232/Decentralized-Crawler---GoogleMap-Cafe-info/README.md

 #### Crawler Flow Chart

 Here is the GoogleMap cafe crawler program flow chart.
+You could understand the full program process how to run and the software architecture.

 <br>